jmonas/attention/README.md

 # ATTENTION - Stay Alert with Notifications

 ## Introduction
 Welcome to ATTENTION, a system designed to enhance focus and maintain alertness through timely pop-up notifications.
-Leveraging the powerful Hume API, ATTENTION monitors your alertness levels and prompts you with reminders, such as suggesting a coffee break when it detects signs of decreased attention.
+Leveraging the powerful Hume API, ATTENTION monitors your alertness levels and prompts you to take a coffee break when it detects signs of decreased attention.

 ## Prerequisites
 Before you begin, please ensure you have the following: